viafintech/Barzahlen-Ruby/README.md

 ### Webhook Handling

 When a slip is paid or expires a webhook request is issued to the url you provided individually in the slip or in the [Barzahlen Control Center App][control_center_app].
 In sandbox mode you can manually trigger a paid or expired webhook request in the [Barzahlen Control Center App][control_center_app].
 The webhook request is also signed as normal requests to the api with the aforementioned _Payment Key_.
 But don't worry about the signature check because this library will take care of it.
+If the signature check is not failing a **BarzahlenV2::Error::SignatureError** is raised.
 Be aware that the Barzahlen API is checking your **HTTPS server certificate** when issueing a webhook request, so make sure you have a server certificate which is accepted by common browsers.
 For further documentation please refer to the [webhooks Barzahlen API documentation][api_v2_documentation_webhooks]

-The notification handling is expecting a standard [rails response][rails-response] object:
+The notification handling is expecting a standard [rails request][rails_request] object:

 ```Ruby
 response_hash = BarzahlenV2.webhook_request(response)